gregsdennis/Manatee.Json/README.md

 - Opt-out property inclusion via attribute

 See the wiki pages for more information on how to use this wonderful library!

+## Contributing

+If you'd like to contribute to Manatee.Json, please feel free to fork and create a pull request.

+### The Project

+This code uses C# 7 features, so Visual Studio 2017 is required.

+The project is a single project that targets both .Net Framework 4.6 and .Net Standard 1.3.

+### Building

+During development, building within Visual Studio should be fine.
+There is a build script in the root directory, but I use that for CI and to generate Nuget packages.

+### Code style and maintenance

+I use [Jetbrains Resharper](https://www.jetbrains.com/resharper/) to maintain the code style (and for many of the other things that it does).
+The solution is set up with team style settings, so if you're using Resharper the settings should automatically load.
+Please follow the suggestions.